MicrosoftDocs/ATADocs/ATPDocs/credential-access-alerts.md

 **Description**:

-The token signing and token decryption certificated, including the private keys of AD FS, are stored in AD FS configuration database.
+The token signing and token decryption certificate, including the Active Directory Federation Services (AD FS) private keys, are stored in the AD FS configuration database.
 The certificates are encrypted using a technology called Distribute Key Manager.
-AD FS creates and use these DKM keys when needed.
-To preform attacks like Golden SAML, attacker would need the private keys that signs the SAML objects (similarly to how krbtgt is needed for Golden Ticket attacks).
-Using the AD FS user account, attack can access the DKM key and decrpyt the certificates used to sign SAML tokens.
-This detection tries to find actor that tries to read the DKM key of AD FS object.
+AD FS creates and uses these DKM keys when needed.
+To perform attacks like Golden SAML, the attacker would need the private keys that sign the SAML objects, similarly to how the **krbtgt** account is needed for Golden Ticket attacks.
+Using the AD FS user account, an attacker can access the DKM key and decrypt the certificates used to sign SAML tokens.
+This detection tries to find any actors that try to read the DKM key of AD FS object.

 **Learning period**: